First published: February 22nd 2022

 What is a lay-off?

-A lay-off is when you reduce an employee’s work hours or let them go on a temporary basis.
+Lay-off refers to a situation where you reduce an employee’s work hours or let them go on a temporary basis.

 Are temporary lay-offs in Ireland legal?